 If requested by the student and the advisor on an initial candidacy exam, a Graduate Faculty Representative will be appointed by the Dean of the Graduate School upon receipt of the Application for Candidacy Exam.
 If the candidacy exam is being taken for the second time, a Graduate Faculty Representative is mandatory and will be assigned in the same manner.
 The Graduate Faculty Representative will be a Category P graduate faculty member who is not a member of the NGP.
 For purposes of student evaluation during the Candidacy Exam the Graduate Faculty Representative is an equal voting member along with the Dissertation Advisory Committee.
 The Graduate Faculty Representative will also submit a report to the Graduate School judging the quality of the examination and the student’s performance.
 If the outcome of the examination is subsequently challenged, the Graduate Faculty Representative also reports to the Graduate Council on the fairness of the conduct of the examination and its conformity to the rules of the NGP and Graduate School.
 If a Graduate Faculty Representative is appointed, a typed copy of the student’s written portion of the Candidacy Examination must be presented to the Graduate Faculty Representative, together with a statement of the NGP’s examination format, policies, and procedures, no less than one week before the oral portion of the exam.

-Students will prepare a grant proposal in an expedited NIH-R01 format with a Research Strategy section of ten (10) to twelve (12) single-spaced pages (the NIH guidelines are to be used, but with Significance and Approach sections only; an Innovation section is not required, nor are any forms pages).
-Three other sections are also required, but are not included in the twelve-page limit: a Project Summary/Abstract, a Specific Aims page, and a References Cited section.
-The grant may be related to the student’s area of research, or part of her/his proposed dissertation project.
-It may not be part of a proposal previously prepared or submitted by the student’s mentor.
+Students will prepare a grant proposal using an NIH-F31 predoctoral fellowship format with a Research Strategy section of 6 single-spaced pages (the NIH guidelines are to be used, with Significance and Approach sections only, including Preliminary Studies if applicable).
+Three other sections are also required, but are not included in the six-page limit:

 Note: NGP encourages all students to submit a federal or private foundation pre-doctoral grant proposal early in their tenure (for example, an NIH NRSA-F31 grant, if the student is eligible).
-Therefore the written portion of the Candidacy Examination may form the basis of such a submission.
+The written portion of the candidacy examination may form the basis of such a submission.

 10.6 ORAL PORTION OF EXAM